grow/grow/content/docs/deployment.md

 Deployment is the act of taking your pod, generating a static site, and transferring it to a web server (or other location), typically ready for serving it publically to the world.

-## Launch process
+## Launch lifecycle

 ### Steps

-The launch process for a pod remains the same regardless of the destination for your deployment.
+The launch lifecycle remains the same regardless of your deployment's destination.
 Here are the steps that every launch undergoes:

 1. __Processing__: All pre and post-processors used by your pod are run.
 1. __Pod testing:__ Built-in and pod-specific tests are run to verify your site.